Rufus Sewell: Career

 He has recorded eleven of Ian Fleming's James Bond books on 36 CDs for Collins.
 He continues to work in film, television and theatre, playing the lead role of Dr. Jacob Hood in the CBS TV series Eleventh Hour.
 He finished filming in November 2009 for the miniseries The Pillars of the Earth, which was shown on TV in 2010.

 In 2010 he played the Italian detective Aurelio Zen, based on the best-selling novels by Michael Dibdin, for the BBC One drama series Zen.
 The three episodes were filmed in Rome and shown on BBC One in early January 2011.
 The series was cancelled by the BBC after just one season.
 He also had a small part in the film The Tourist, which also starred Angelina Jolie and Johnny Depp and was released in cinemas in 2010.
 He played the lead vampire, Adam, in the film Abraham Lincoln: Vampire Hunter, which was filmed in New Orleans and released in June 2012.

-Sewell played the role of Ethics Man in Darkside, Tom Stoppard's 2013 radio drama based on Pink Floyd's album The Dark Side of the Moon.
+Having expressed frustration earlier in his career in playing villains and other less complex roles, Sewell spoke to The Guardian on his reason for joining Abraham Lincoln:Vampire Hunter: After I've done something that I'm really proud of and I think changes the way I'm perceived, the immediate reaction is: nothing.
+After Charles II on TV, Rock'n'Roll on stage, and then Zen, I had the longest spells of unemployment.
+So by the time this offer came, I was really happy to play a bad guy.
+And it had really good people doing it.
+And I've never played a vampire before.
+So here I am.Sewell played the role of Ethics Man in Darkside, Tom Stoppard's 2013 radio drama based on Pink Floyd's album The Dark Side of the Moon.
 Sewell co-starred with Dwayne Johnson, as Autolycus, in the film Hercules, which was released in July 2014.
 In 2015, Sewell voiced the role of Sir Claude, a feral cat, in Blinky Bill the Movie.
 Sewell has most recently appeared as high-ranking American-turned-Nazi official John Smith in The Man in the High Castle, and as Lord Melbourne in Victoria.

-In February 2023, it was announced that Sewell had been cast as Prince Andrew, Duke of York, in Scoop, a Netflix drama about Andrew's 2019 Newsnight interview, co-starring Gillian Anderson as Emily Maitlis, Billie Piper, and Keeley Hawes.
+In February 2023, it was announced that Sewell had been cast as Prince Andrew, Duke of York in Scoop, a Netflix drama about Andrew's 2019 Newsnight interview, co-starring Gillian Anderson as Emily Maitlis, Billie Piper, and Keeley Hawes.

+Artistry

+Sewell has referred to himself as a character actor type, chafing against roles that emphasized straightforwardly heroic or villainous performances.
+Describing his view in 2006, Sewell said that "the only thing I've got going for me as an actor specifically is the fact that I can change. [...]
+First I was seen as a brooding bloke on a horse, and then a baddie, and then a king."
+From there, he focused on smaller productions that allowed greater versatility.